getanteon/anteon/README.md

 ## Assertion

+At default, Ddosify marks the step result as successful if it sends the request and receives the response without any network error happening.
+Status code or body type (or content) does not have any effect on success/failure criteria.
+But this may not be a good test result for your use case and you may want to create your success/fail logic.
+That's where you can use Assertions.

-Ddosify supports assertion on `status code`, `response body`, `response size`, `response time`, `headers` and `variables`.
-You can use `assertion` parameter on config file to check if the response matches the given condition.
-If the condition is not met, Ddosify will fail the scenario.
+Ddosify supports assertion on `status code`, `response body`, `response size`, `response time`, `headers`, and `variables`.
+You can use the `assertion` parameter on the config file to check if the response matches the given condition per step.
+If the condition is not met, Ddosify will fail the step.
+Check the [example config](https://github.com/ddosify/ddosify/blob/master/config_examples/config.json) to see how it looks.

+As shown in the related table the first 5 keywords store different data related to the response.
+The last keyword `variables` stores the current state of environment variables for the Step.
+You can use [Functions](#functions) or [Operators](#operators) to build conditional expressions based on these keywords.

+You can write multiple assertions for a step.
+If any assertion fails, the step is marked as Failed.

+If Ddosify can't receive the response for a request, that step is marked as Failed without processing the assertions.
+You will see a **Server Error** as a failure reason on the test result instead of an **Assertion Error**.

 ### Keywords